Saturday police reports for Killeen, Heights, Cove, and Lampasas

 Lampasas

-Suspicious activity reported at 9:01 a.m.
-Saturday in the 500 block of Brown Street.
+An arrest was made at 1:46 a.m.
+Saturday in the 600 block of East Avenue J.

-Suspicious person reported at 3:36 p.m.
-Saturday in the 100 block of EE Ohnmeiss Drive.

-Suspicious person reported at 6:14 p.m.
-Saturday in the 300 block of East 4th Street.
+Shots fired reported at 9:49 p.m.
+Saturday in the 700 block of West 1st Street.

-Suspicious person reported at 6:25 p.m.
-Saturday in the 900 block of East Avenue C.

-Disturbance reported at 9:58 p.m.
-Saturday in the 600 block of East Central Texas Expressway.
+Reckless driver reported at 10:21 p.m.
+Saturday in the 700 block of South Key Avenue.

 (0) comments